llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 ### Loop Control Variables ###

-* For a sequential `acc loop` directive such that the loop control variable is just assigned instead of declared in the init of the attached `for` loop, the loop control variable is *imp* `shared`.
+* For an `acc loop` directive with *exp* `seq` such that the loop control variable is just assigned instead of declared in the init of the attached `for` loop, the loop control variable is *imp* `shared`.
 Notes:
     * Otherwise, there appears to be no way to tell an aggressive OpenACC compiler to leave such a loop as a normal sequential loop in C, where the variable would normally have `shared` semantics in that its final value is visible after the loop.
-    * In our experiments, both gcc 7.3.0 and pgcc 18.10-0 assume *pre* `private` instead.
-However, OpenACC 2.7 sec.
-2.6.1 L876-879 only requires that the variable is private to each thread executing the loop.
+    * OpenACC 2.7 sec.
+2.6.1 L876-879 only requires that the variable
+      is private to each thread executing the loop.
 Only one thread executes a sequential loop, and it's the same thread that executes outside the loop.
 The specification does not appear to clarify whether the variable's privacy is also limited to the loop's region.
 Clacc uses the interpretation that, as explained above, seems more useful.
+    * In our experiments, this choice is consistent with pgcc 19.4-0, but gcc 8.3.0 assumes *pre* `private` instead.
 * For any other `acc loop` directive, the loop control variable is *pre* `private`.
 Notes:
     * OpenACC 2.7 sec.
 2.6.1 L876-879 only requires that the variable
       is private to each thread executing the loop.
-Clacc assumes this means *pre* `private`, which additionally means none of those private variables are visible after the loop.
+Clacc interprets this as *pre* `private`, which additionally means none of those private variables are visible after the loop.
+    * This choice is not consistent with the previous case.
+However, because the deciding factors are the presence of *exp* `seq` and whether the loop control variable is declared or just assigned, it is straight-forward for the OpenACC programmer to determine the visibility of the loop control variable without, for example, predicting the compiler's parallelization decisions.
+    * In our experiments, this choice is consistent with gcc 8.3.0.
+      However, pgcc 19.4-0 appears to let each thread (within each gang within each worker) retain the value it would have after incrementing once past only the iterations it performs, so the value visible afterward depends on the exact partitioning and which thread is the master and thus continues to run after the loop.
+Thus, pgcc seems the most consistent with the exact wording in the spec.
     * This choice is consistent with OpenMP 4.5's choice for `distribute` (`gang`) and `parallel for` (`worker`) (sec.
 2.15.1.1 p.
 179 lines 24-25).
     * This choice is not consistent with OpenMP 4.5's choice for `simd` (`vector`) (sec.
 2.15.1.1 p.
-179 lines 26-27), which instead specifies pre `linear`, which has `lastprivate`-like semantics, but we must follow OpenACC's semantics.
+179 lines 26-27), which instead specifies pre `linear`, which has `lastprivate`-like semantics.
+    * This choice is reasonably straight-forward to translate to OpenMP, but the pgcc approach would be harder to translate to OpenMP.
+For example, in our experiments, `lastprivate` produces either the original value from before the loop or the value after the entire loop and not the value after only the iterations performed by the thread.
+    * It is not clear whether the values produced by the pgcc approach are actually useful given their dependence on the exact partitioning chosen by the compiler.
 * For any `acc loop` directive, *exp* `reduction` is not permitted on a loop control variable regardless of its data sharing.
 Notes:
     * For consistency with parallelized `acc loop` directives, this